 Vaccine solutions to expand protection against a global threat

 Public health leaders agree that the best way to control the spread of influenza is through vaccines.
 Each year, seasonal influenza causes 250,000 to 500,000 deaths and up to 5 million cases of severe illness.
-In today’s interconnected world, the virus has the potential to cause up to 60 million deaths, mostly in the developing world, if a highly virulent pandemic strain were to emerge.
-But, even today, influenza morbidity is overlooked in some regions.
+In today’s interconnected world, the virus has the potential to cause millions of deaths, mostly in the developing world, if a highly virulent pandemic strain were to emerge.
 The development of new vaccines, increased vaccine production, and regionally appropriate strategies for vaccine use are essential to being able to meet the global population’s needs during seasonal and pandemic outbreaks.

-PATH is doing its part in the global fight against influenza by implementing a multifaceted strategy to expand influenza vaccine solutions that will be optimal for the developing world.
-We are accelerating the development of new influenza vaccines that can be accessible and affordable for people in low-resource countries in influenza outbreaks.
-We are also working to gain a better understanding of influenza disease patterns in tropical, developing countries and to determine if current vaccines can be appropriate solutions for these regions.
-Finally, we are helping emerging-country manufacturers produce influenza vaccines for pandemic preparedness.
+PATH is doing its part to respond to these needs by implementing multiple strategies to expand influenza vaccine solutions that will be optimal for the developing world.
+We are accelerating the development of new influenza vaccines that can be accessible and affordable for people in low-resource countries in influenza outbreaks and helping emerging-country manufacturers produce influenza vaccines for pandemic preparedness.

 Innovation in influenza vaccine development